a-barlow/quantr/README.md

   where the latter is still possible to retrieve.
 - Prints the circuit diagram to the terminal, or saves it to a text file, as a UTF-8 string.
-- Custom gates can be implemented easily by giving their explicit linear mappings on product states.
+- Custom gates can be implemented easily by giving their explicit mappings on product states.
 This allows the user to avoid representing the gates as matrices.
 - Custom gates do not have to be unitary, allowing for any quantum